 Department of Philosophy

-Third Year Student
+Interviewed as Third Year Student

 Lately I have been working on truth and paradox in formal (mathematical) languages.
 If a language contains devices for self-reference, then the question of whether a certain sentence is true can sometimes be circular, or even paradoxical (e.g., “This sentence is false”).
 This raises both philosophical and mathematical questions about truth and logic in these languages.